-The Trinity School Spirit Rock is available for individuals to reserve— sign up, paint your message, and show your school spirit!
-You can reserve the rock for all kinds of things... your child/grandchild’s birthday, congratulatory events, good luck wishes for competitions and tournaments, or recognizing milestones.
+The Trinity School Spirit Rock is now available for individuals to reserve— sign up, paint your message, and show your school spirit!
+You can reserve the rock for all kinds of things... your child or grandchild’s birthday, congratulatory events, good luck wishes for competitions and tournaments, or recognizing milestones.
 Think of fun and creative ideas that will showcase our Lion pride and spirit!

-All money raised from the use of the Spirit Rock will go towards the Trinity Fund.
+- All money raised from the use of the Spirit Rock will go towards the Trinity TPO.

 Supplies and Property:

-The best paint to use is spray paint.
+- The best paint to use is spray paint for the base.
 You will probably need 2–3 cans for a good base coat and additional paint for your design.
+Painting the design with a paint brush usually turns out better.
+Or spray paint with stenciles.
 The quantity needed will depend upon the color you are using, the color already painted on the rock, and weather conditions (Note: if you want to paint the rock a light color you may need 5-7 cans of paint).